Membrane Biology Training Program

-GPLS 625 Ion Channels (2 credits) A 2-credit course to prepare students for advanced study and laboratory research on the mechanisms by which ions and small molecules are transported across biological membranes.
-This course deals with the structure and function of ion channels, including coverage of the classical work of Hodgkin and Huxley as well a description of our current understanding of the molecular structure of ion channels as deduced from sequence analysis of the channel proteins and high resolution x-ray crystallography, and current hypotheses about the structural basis of channel selectivity and gating.
-The course will include a discussion of the diverse roles played by ion channels in human diseases.
-Prerequisites: GPLS core course and GPLS 644 or equivalent or consent of the course directors.
+GPLS 625 Ion Channels (2 credits) This 2-credit course will prepare students for advanced study and laboratory research on the structure and function of ion channels.
+In this primary literature-based readings course, topics include the biophysical mechanisms by which ion channels open and close to regulate ion conduction, structural basis for ion channel function based on high resolution x-ray crystallography, and specialized mechanisms that tune ion channels for their physiological roles.
+Major channel families and synthetic channels (channelrhodopsin) will be covered.
+The course will include a discussion of the diverse roles played by ion channels in human diseases (channelopathies).
+Prerequisites: GPLS core course or consent of the course directors.
 Offered yearly in the spring semester.
-Course Directors: Dr. Rick Matteson and Dr. Bruce Krueger
+Course Directors: Dr. Andrea Meredith and Dr. Matt Trudeau

 GPLS 626 Transporters (2 credits) A 2-credit course to prepare students for advanced study and laboratory research on the mechanisms by which ions and small molecules are actively transported across biological membranes.
 This course deals with the structure and function of membrane proteins that actively transport ions and organic molecules.
 The coverage will include primary and secondary active mechanisms.
 The course will also include a discussion of the roles played by selected transporters in human diseases.
 Prerequisites: GPLS core course and GPLS 644 or equivalent or consent of the course directors.
 Offered yearly in the spring semester.
 Course Director: Dr. John Hamlyn